 June 7th, 8th and 9th, 2019 –

 Metalsmithing – Making Mixed Metal Elements; Metal Etching, Metal Stamping, Soft Solder Stamping, Forged Bangles, Spinner Ring, Soldered Bezels, Copper Tube Bezels, Hinge Journal, Cold Connection Stacking.
 This is a much more “fiery” metal jewelry-focused workshop.
-We will be working with sheet metal, heavy gauge wire, rivets, torches, tumblers, patinas and doing both traditional soldering and also some soft (flood) soldering.
+We will be working with sheet metal, heavy gauge wire, rivets, torches, tumblers, patinas and doing both traditional soldering and soft soldering.
 Be prepared to get your hands dirty and your metal on.
 This workshop is for the many folks who own my book Making Metal Jewelry and have been asking me for a workshop to delve deeper into the technique.
 While I will have many tools and supplies on hand to work with, students must bring their own 22 gauge sterling silver sheet metal and round sterling silver wire to work with if they want to work in silver.
 Bronze, copper and nickel are available in the studio for student use.

 October 4th, 5th and 6th, 2019 – SOLD OUT